wacncontent/CustomizeTool/output/articles/active-directory/active-directory-privileged-identity-management-getting-started.md

 1. Create a directory in Azure Active Directory.
 2. Add users to your Azure Active Directory.
 3. Create a few global administrators in your directory.
-4. Log in to <http://manage.windowsazure.cn> with a global administrator account.
+4. Log in to the [Azure Management Portal](http://manage.windowsazure.cn) with a global administrator account.
-5. Click on the **username** in the upper left hand corner of the portal.
+5. Click on the **username** in the upper left hand corner of the Azure Management Portal.
 6. Select the **directory** you just created.
 7. Click the **New** icon in the left navigation.
 8. Select **Security + Identity** from the Create menu.